"Shelter animals are not damaged goods. Those that abandoned them are"

 Age Appropriate Vaccinations

 Spaying or Neutering procedure

 Donations are always appreciated when we facilitate an adoption because without donations we are not able to continue to help shelter animals find their forever homes.
-The suggested minimum donation is $125.00 for dogs and $75.00 for cats.
 Our organization operates solely on donations so if you can donate more than the minimum then we would be very grateful and you would be helping us fulfill our mission.

 Don't Shop, Adopt...

 Starting January 1, 2019, It's the Law

 AB 485 was signed into law by Governor Jerry Brown and becomes effective January 1, 2019.
 The new law is designed to eliminate the use of puppy mills by unknowing consumers when they purchase a new puppy.
 The ASPCA defines a Puppy Mill as large-scale commercial dog breeding facility where profit is given priority over the well-being of the dogs.

 Puppy mills keep dogs in cramped, confined and unsanitary conditions.
 The dogs do not receive adequate veterinary care, food, water or socialization.
 Profits are maximized by repeatedly breeding the female dogs with no recovery time between her litters.
 Puppy mill puppies are sold to pet shops or directly to the public over the Internet, through newspaper ads and at swap meets and flea markets.
 These puppies often have a number of medical issues including communicable diseases, behavioral issues and genetic disorders.
 Advertising to the public gives the appearance these puppies came from a clean and healthy environment which is not the case.
 There is also an equivalent to Puppy Mills for kittens known as Kitten Factories.